All Episodes

 Prosecute officers accordingly.

-Americans are angry, and every mother should be.
+Americans are angry and every mother should be.

 He had a gun in his hand.

-Adam Toledo is a child.
+Adam Toledo was a child.

 Young men of color are consistently treated as lethal threats regardless of what they do.